dahuatechnologies/dahuatechnologies/README.md

 ---

-## Adopting Silicone body suit to Your Droid
+## Adopting prosthetics for your Droid

 ---